AniswagMC/Housing-Regresison/README.md

 For each area, write 1-2 sentences and including any rules to which your team collectively agrees (e.g. "We agree to make 1 commit per week." or "We agree to meet in the library every other Friday.")

 **Participation**
-We agree to contribute equally and hold each other accountable by theatening to burn them on the stake if someone fails to contribute. :P
+We agree to contribute equally and hold each other accountable by theatening to burn them on the stake if someone fails to contribute. 😜

 **Communication**
 We agree to communicate with everyone in the team using Discord as our medium.